zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

     }

 Another very interesting property is ``["returnType":protected] => string(11) "arrayobject"``.
 This tells us that all database entries will be returned as an ``ArrayObject``.
-And this is a little problem as the ``BlogMapperInterface`` requires us to return an array of ``BlogInterface`` objects.
+And this is a little problem as the ``PostMapperInterface`` requires us to return an array of ``PostInterface`` objects.
 Luckily there is a very simple option for us available to make this happen.
 In the examples above we have used the default ``ResultSet`` object.
 There is also a ``HydratingResultSet`` which will hydrate the given data into a provided object.

-This means: if we tell the ``HydratingResultSet`` to use the database data to create ``Blog`` objects for us, then it will do exactly this.
+This means: if we tell the ``HydratingResultSet`` to use the database data to create ``Post`` objects for us, then it will do exactly this.
 Let's modify our code:

 .. code-block:: php
    :linenos: